wesl-ee/RAL/docs/README.md

 RAL Neo-Forum
 =============

-Textboard from a future society
+Textboard from a future society.

 Executive Summary
 -----------------